Table of Contents

 As you can see, when done right, the 360-feedback process is one of the most effective ways to drive change and performance at an organization.
 As with any development process, it is important to go into a 360-feedback project with everyone on board.
 Many times, organizations treat these projects as an event and simply file away the feedback report and don’t get the full benefit of doing it in the first place.
 Remember to use the development plan as a way to drive employee behavior change which ultimately leads to better performance.
 You may be surprised at how a little coaching and focus can lead to significant gains for everyone involved.
 Even a few of these ideas will create a win-win situation for both the employee and the organization.

 These are only a few of the concepts that can be put in place to drive performance improvement through the use of 360-feedback processes.
-In order to help, we put together a complete guide to 360-degree feedback that can be found here.
+In order to help, we put together a complete guide to 360-degree feedback that should help you understand the in’s and out’s of 360feedback.
 Good luck on your journey to using 360 feedback to improve your organization and let us know if you need some help along the way.